The Syncytial Mesh Model: A Mesoscale Control-Field Framework for Scale-Dependent Coherence in the Brain: Theoretical and Mathematical Framework

 \subsection{Cross-Layer Coupling}

-\begin{itemize} \item Local neural activity ($E_i, I_i$) drives the source term $S(\mathbf{r}, t)$ via tripartite synapse astrocytic transduction. \item The mesh field $u(\mathbf{r}, t)$ modulates neural excitability and phase dynamics ($E_i, \theta_i$), influencing both local and long-range synchronization. \item Plasticity updates integrate Hebbian and Syncytial Mesh signals, reflecting dual synaptic and glial contributions. \end{itemize} The Syncytial Mesh field can be represented on a continuous lattice or via a graph Laplacian over empirically derived astrocytic networks.
-Inhomogeneities and boundary conditions are tuned to anatomical data.
+\begin{itemize} \item Local neural activity ($E_i, I_i$) drives $S(\mathbf{r}, t)$ through tripartite-synapse astrocytic transduction. \item The mesoscale field $u(\mathbf{r}, t)$ \emph{modulates} neural excitability and phase dynamics ($E_i, \theta_i$); it does not replace or override them. \item Plasticity updates integrate Hebbian and mesh-driven contributions, reflecting dual synaptic and glial influences. \end{itemize} The field can be represented on a continuous lattice or via a graph Laplacian over empirically derived astrocytic networks.
+Inhomogeneities and boundary conditions can be tuned to anatomical data.